oglis22/Torwin/README.md

 # Torwin
-Minecraft reverse proxy that can intercept packages from scratch
+Minecraft reverse proxy (from scratch) that can intercept packages from scratch

 <br>